The software product development industry is growing year over year. In fact, according to a report published by Gartner in late...

 - What would the repercussions be if the solution were to crash?
 Would you backup the data elsewhere?

 Secondly, let’s look at scalability.
-When choosing an enterprise application development services company, you need to take into account your organization’s growth over time.
+When choosing an enterprise application development services company, you need to consider your organization’s growth over time.
 The software partner you select working with needs to be experienced in developing large-scale solutions for enterprise clients.
 You cannot risk working with a software agency that can’t respond to your growing needs.

 When creating enterprise software, you must also remember to include integrations with other enterprise tools in your SRS (software requirements specification) document.